 Prescription-Only Drysol Alternatives

-If you’re living in the US, any FDA-approved antiperspirant with a greater than 15% concentration of Aluminum Chloride requires a prescription.
+If you’re living in the US, any FDA-approved antiperspirant with a greater than 15% concentration of aluminum chloride requires a prescription.
 These rules vary between countries.
-In the US, your doctor might prescribe Drysol without offering you an alternative, but there are in fact two other treatments they could choose to prescribe:
+In the US, your doctor might prescribe Drysol solution without offering you an alternative, but there are two other treatments they could choose to prescribe:

-Hypercare: Like Drysol, Hypercare’s prescription-only antiperspirant contains 20% Aluminum Chloride Hexahydrate in an Ethanol solution.
-There is no material difference between Drysol and Hypercare — they both contain the same ingredients, and they’re both applied by dabbing the solution onto the affected area.
+Like Drysol, Hypercare’s prescription-only antiperspirant contains 20% aluminum chloride hexahydrate in an ethanol solution.
+There is no material difference between Drysol and Hypercare — they both contain the same ingredients and they’re both applied by dabbing the solution onto the affected area.

 If Drysol isn’t working, or if it’s causing irritation and other side effects, you’re unlikely to have a better experience with Hypercare.
 And with just 6.25% Aluminum Chloride, Xerac AC’s strength is below the optimal concentration for people with excessive underarm sweating.

-QBREXZA and oral treatments are more conventionally “medical” in nature, preventing sweat gland receptors from receiving messages that trigger sweating.
-However, oral Anticholinergics are not FDA-approved as hyperhidrosis medications, and side effects are common.
-Research has also shown a potential link between these meds and dementia in older patients (≈65 years old).
+Qbrexza and oral treatments are more conventionally 'medical' in nature, preventing sweat gland receptors from receiving messages that trigger sweating.
+However, oral anticholinergics are not FDA-approved as hyperhidrosis medications, and side effects are common.
+Research has also shown a potential link between these medications and dementia in older patients (65 years old and above).